-What does it mean when employers use blind auditions to hire?
-How do blind auditions work?
-It’s a tool employers use to screen an application based strictly on the job and the candidate’s qualifications for it.
-Blind auditions are an effective way for companies to screen job applicants in an objective manner.
+If you're job-hunting and find out that you're going to have a blind audition, you'll probably wonder exactly what that means, and how blind auditions work.
+Blind auditions are a tool employers use to screen job applicants based strictly on the job and the candidate’s qualifications for it.
+Blind auditions are an effective way for companies to screen a variety of job applicants in an objective manner.

 When using the blind audition method, organizations screen applicants without accessing information about colleges attended, previous employers, age, gender, race, ethnicity or socio-economic status.
 With this approach, recruiters can focus on skills, knowledge and other assets directly related to job performance.

-Applicants are asked to answer work assessment questions and complete challenges to provide evidence of their skills, knowledge and approach to projects.
+Many employers who implement blind auditions use software that strips resumes or applications of identifying information and bias-inducing indicators.
+They have applicants answer work assessment questions and complete challenges to provide evidence of their skills, knowledge, and approach to projects.
 Examples of challenges include writing a case study, editing a document, creating a computer program to execute a function, or designing a website.

 Employers gain the benefit of weeding out casual applicants and those without a strong work ethic, while job seekers can be assured they won't be unfairly prejudged.

 Common Blind Audition Software